 Professor, Ranjan Plant Physiology and Biochemistry Laboratory, Department of Botany, University of Allahabad, Allabad, UP, India

-Professor Dubey has won awards for both his teaching and his research, and is currently a fellow of the National Academy of Sciences, Allahabad and the National Academy of Agricultural Sciences in India.
-His main areas of research are food microbiology, biotechnology, and environmental stress.
-He has published over 200 papers and has contributed to seven books, in addition to holding a number of patents.
+Dr Dubey has won awards for both his teaching and his research, and is currently a fellow of the National Academy of Sciences.
+His work spans across botany and food microbiology.
+He has published over 160 papers and has contributed to 7 books, in addition to holding a number of patents.

 Dr. Ramawat earned her doctorate in agronomy, with a specialization in crop production and cropping systems from Himachal Pradesh Agriculture University in Palampur, India.
 She has been with Amity University for 12 years, where she has launched programs in agriculture and food business.
 Her main areas of research are crop production, crop modelling, agronomic biofortification, micronutrients, organic input, and abiotic stress management.

 Associate Professor and Director, Amity Institute of Organic Agriculture, Amity University, Noida, UP, India